 Like I mentioned before, these dating ideas aren’t brand new.
 They have been done.

 We, at Just Homemaking, want to encourage you in your marriage.
 We want you to have a thriving marriage!
 Not a perfect one.
 No marriages are without troubles.
+You might like our Devotions for Wives to help you be more intentional in your marriage!

 Hopefully this post will remind you of times you have enjoyed dating your spouse and get you excited about intentionally spending that time together again.